 The insured may receive the old-age pension and one or more survivor pensions at the same time.
-If the insured is entitled to the old-age pension and the work injury permanent disability benefit, 100% of the higher pension and 50% the amount of the lower pension is paid.
-If prematurely aged and under age 60, the insured may not receive both an old-age pension and a disability pension.
+If the insured is entitled to the old-age pension and the work injury permanent disability benefit, 100% of the higher pension and 50% of the lower pension is paid.
+If prematurely aged and under age 60, the insured may not receive both an old-age pension and a disability pension at the same time.

 Benefit adjustment: Benefits are adjusted according to changes in the cost of living, depending on the financial resources of the system.
-(The last adjustment was in 2011.)